nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Syntax | What it means
 -------|--------
-&emsp; :information_source: | precedes information that are useful to remember &emsp; :bulb: | precedes information that serve as tips for a feature &emsp; :warning: | precedes information as an important warning
+&emsp; :information_source: | Precedes information that are useful to remember.
+&emsp; :bulb: | Precedes information that serve as tips for a feature.
+&emsp; :warning: | Precedes information as an important warning.

 Jump right in to the next section: [2 Get Started](#2-get-started) to get you started!